spacetelescope/stsci.stimage/distutils/README.txt

 data_files option.
 This hook must be used in order to have this functionality since it does not normally exist in distutils.

+stsci.distutils.hooks.svn_info_pre_hook
+'''''''''''''''''''''''''''''''''''''''''
+This hook is best used as a pre-hook for the build_py and sdist commands.
+It creates a Python module called svninfo.py which contains three variables:
+`__svn_version__` (the SVN revision info as returned by the `svnversion` command), `__full_svn_info__` (as returned by the `svn info` command), and `__setup_datetime__` (the date and time that setup.py was last run).
+These variables can be imported in the `__init__.py` package for degugging purposes.
+The svninfo.py module will *only* be created in a package that imports from svninfo in its `__init__.py`.

+stsci.distutils.hooks.svn_info_post_hook
+''''''''''''''''''''''''''''''''''''''''''
+The complement to svn_info_pre_hook.
+This will delete any svninfo.py files created during a build in order to prevent them from cluttering an SVN working copy (note, however, that svninfo.py is *not* deleted from the build/ directory, so a copy of it is still preserved).
+It will also not be deleted if the current directory is not an SVN working copy.
+For example, if source code extracted from a source tarball it will be preserved.

 stsci.distutils.hooks.numpy_extension_hook
 ''''''''''''''''''''''''''''''''''''''''''''
 This is a pre-command hook for the build_ext command.
 To use it, add a